-This is the third cognitive bias discussed in our newsletter, and this is one we see all the time, as financial advisors.
-In short, it’s our tendency to think that what has happened recently is what will happen in the future.
-We think that an investment that has gone up/down is likely to continue to go up/down; that a team that has done well will continue to do well; etc. This is, in my opinion, one of the more potentially damaging biases.
+This is the third cognitive bias covered on our blog so far, and this is one we see all the time as financial advisors.
+In short, recency bias is the tendency to think that what has happened recently is what will happen in the future.
+We assume that an investment that has gone up or down will likely continue to go up or down, that a team that has done well will continue to do well, and so on.
+In my opinion, this is one of the more potentially damaging biases.
 It can lead us to sell a security that has declined because we think it will go to zero, and it can lead us to buy a security because we think it’s going way up.

-Here are three steps to take to combat this bias.
+Here are three steps to combat this bias.

-- Recognize that there are likely multiple outcomes; and
+- Recognize that there are likely multiple outcomes

 - Try to objectively access the odds of each outcome.

-The third one, above, is especially important, and it leads to another bias, the confirmation bias.
-That will be the bias reviewed in the next quarter’s newsletter.
+The third step is especially important, as it leads to another bias: the confirmation bias.
+We will address this cognitive bias in an upcoming post.